.

 National Wear Red Day is the annual campaign to raise awareness about heart disease in women.
 Beauties, do you know the risk factors of heart disease?

-Despite the many national campaigns, National Wear Red Day and Go Red for Women, to educate and raise awareness.
-Heart disease remains the number killer for men and women.
+Despite the many national campaigns, such as National Wear Red Day and Go Red for Women, to educate and raise awareness, Heart disease remains the number one killer for men and women.

 The Go Red for Women campaign started in 2004 when the American Heart Association took on the challenge of raising awareness about the number of causes of death in women.

-The best way to observe Wear Red Day, take steps to lower your risk.
+The best way to observe Wear Red Day is to take steps to lower your risk.
 How?
-As a woman, know what increases your chances of heart disease?
+As a woman, do you know what increases your chances of heart disease?

 Both male and female heart disease risks with family history, diabetes, high cholesterol, high blood pressure, and obesity are the same.
 But It’s worth noting again that midlife women are more susceptible to heart disease after menopause.
 Why?